justinpombrio/decision-theory-simulator/README.md

   be named differently, let me know.
 (If I were to name it from scratch, I would call it "precommitment decision theory".)

 (A few of these descriptions used the word "behavior".
-I used it to mean a _complete_ mapping from decision to action, which fixes all decisions made by an agent.)
+It means a _complete_ mapping from decision to action, which fixes all decisions made by an agent.)

 ## Logging